How to start a side hustle: Planning and execution tips

 Pro tip: You can claim expenses via Self Assessment, which can reduce the tax you owe from your side hustle.
 If your side hustle is one that requires buying consumables, then this makes a lot of sense.

-After starting your side hustle, you need to register for Self Assessment as soon as possible, but definitely by 5 October in your business’ second tax year.
+After starting your side hustle, you need to register for Self Assessment as soon as possible, but definitely by 5 October in your business’s second tax year.

-This is considered casual income and you don’t need to tell HMRC about it.
-Don’t get this confused with profit.
-This is based on gross sales, not how much you keep in your wallet.
+If you make less than £1,000 in a year, it is considered casual income and you don’t need to tell HMRC about it.
+Don’t get this confused with profit; this is based on gross sales, not how much you keep in your wallet.

-Another important note: there’s no way to claim the tax back on expenses, as you can with the Self Assessment system mentioned earlier.
+Note that in these circumstances, there’s no way to claim the tax back on expenses, as you can with the Self Assessment system.

 You might find you keep more money overall if you do this, even with an income under £1,000.